kokomomo250/kokomomo250.github.io/project-analysis/README.md

 # Then upload
 file_analysis.txt and
 self-analysis-prompt.md
-to Gemini to get the self_analysis.md
+to GPT to get the self_analysis.md